List of YuYu Hakusho characters: Younger Toguro

 Younger Toguro (戸愚呂弟, Toguro-otōto) is first introduced alongside his older brother as Brokers of Darkness (闇ブローカー, Yami Burōkā), demons who provide monsters for things such as sideshows or assault forces, hired by Gonzo Tarukane to make Yukina cry.
 However, it is revealed that their actual client was Sakyo, who is also their team sponsor in the Dark Tournament.
 Younger Toguro is a human-turned-demon and the main antagonist during the Dark Tournament arc.
-His ability is purely physical strength, able to regulate how much of his maximum power he releases, ranging from 0% to 100%.
+His ability is purely physical strength.
+He can regulate how much of his maximum power he releases, ranging from 0% to 100%.
 With each increase comes a burst of demon energy, and his muscles thicken and enlarge.
 At full power, he needs to feed on aura to maintain such immense power, leading him to absorb the aura of weaker creatures.

 Once a great martial arts master and Genkai's lover, Toguro was psychologically scarred when a demon named Kairen killed all of his students while inviting him to participate in the Dark Tournament.
 Toguro defeated Kairen in the final round to win the tournament and decided he did not want to age and lose his power; therefore, he asked to be turned into a demon.
 50 years later, he invites Yusuke to the tournament in hopes of finally finding a fighter worthy of his full 100% power.
 Although he stops Yusuke's final attack in the final round, Toguro's body is destroyed, and he dies.
 In the afterlife, he is offered a lighter sentence by Koenma due to his time as a martial artist.
 Toguro refuses and requests the harshest sentence there is: 10,000 years of torture in hell for 10,000 cycles, with his soul ceasing to exist afterward.
 In the English anime dub, this is changed to him requesting limbo.
 Feeling it obvious what Team Urameshi would wish for as their prize for winning the tournament, it was Toguro who suggested Koenma resurrect Genkai.